n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.twake.md

 # Twake

-The Twake node allows you to automate work in Twake, and integrate Twake with other applications. n8n has built-in support for a wide range of Twake features, including sending messages.
+The Twake node allows you to automate work in Twake, and integrate Twake with other applications. n8n supports sending messages with Twake.

 On this page, you'll find a list of operations the Twake node supports and links to more resources.